ATTRACTIONS: Yellowknife Is Canada's Capital of Cool

 For food and fun we have iconic quirky restaurants in heritage buildings, fine dining, family restaurants and fast food – Yellowknife is all about great choices when it comes to food.
 And the night life includes clubs with live bands, a craft brew pub and historic bars like the Gold Range Hotel.

 And, of course there’s shopping.
 Art galleries, fine traditional and contemporary crafts, exceptional framed photography, music CDs by local artists, northern branded clothes, books and souvenirs, winter gear, parkas, summer on-the-water jackets and fur hats and gloves.
 There are lots and lots of choices.

 Prince of Wales Northern Heritage Centre

 Journey through the history and culture as well as the geology and wildlife of the Northwest Territories at the Prince of Wales Northern Heritage Centre.
 Varied museum exhibits tell stories about the land and its people including frontier aviation, mining and the Arctic.
 The Centre is more than a museum as it also houses the Government’s archives and they design and circulate exhibits interpreting the human and natural history of the Northwest Territories.
 The Centre is located near downtown Yellowknife on the shores of Frame Lake close to the Legislative Building.
-You can also enjoy coffee or lunch at the Museum Café.

 The Legislative Building of the Northwest Territories